 If I had a dime for every time I’ve been asked that question.

-I wanted to use a rating system, that didn’t say “Read or Don’t Read” because when it comes to discernment (which I highly encourage and emphasize, especially when it comes to entertainment and education), it’s not discernment if someone does the work for you.
+I wanted to use a rating system, that didn’t say “Read or Don’t Read” because when it comes to discernment (which I highly encourage and emphasize, especially when it comes to entertainment), it’s not discernment if someone does the work for you.
 So I use my own Shelf Rating that discusses the content, teachings, writing styles, author’s beliefs and history, and then places the book on one of three virtual shelves.

 The Top Shelf is the highest rating I will give.
 In my opinion, the book was exceptional.